 If you’re new to some of these food preservation methods and interested in giving some of them a shot, here are a couple of great recipes using the techniques above.

 Kimchi is an awesome fermented dish popular in Korea.
-This recipe uses traditional brining and fermentation to create a nutrient- and probiotic-rich end result.
+This recipe uses purple cabbage instead of traditional green cabbage.
+Try this recipe to create a nutrient- and probiotic-rich end result.
 We love this recipe so much that you’ll find it in the Food Revolution Family Cookbook.

 Strawberry Chia Jam from Bakerita